andrewpradeep/Data-Query/README.md

 -   Filter Saved query , copy from saved queries and history

--   Data Validation ( the provided in the sample itself contains empty rows and mismatch data we can use a dedicated webworker to process the entire data without affecting the main thread).
+-   Data Validation (Data provided in the sample itself contains empty rows and mismatch data we can use a dedicated webworker to process the entire data without affecting the main thread).

--   Comparative analysis - Compare two or three columns to view the insight between them
+-   Comparative analysis(Compare two or three columns to view the insight between them)

 -   Import Graphs as pdf